Kirill-Sakov/NaturalSelectionAI/README.md

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExODVmOWZkZWRiNzI4ODVhYjIzNjdjYjE2NDAwOGU4NWQxMWZjMjM2MyZjdD1n/QQzRVgWJ7b8T1fUaOd/giphy.gif)

-Each agent has this neural network.
 About 10 simulations were run with data collection for a total duration of about 60 hours.

 The dynamics of the decline and growth of populations in the environment, and their influence on each other, is traced.